LtSnakePlissken/Q/docs/how-to-setup-rootnode.md

 If you want to change the password in the future, you need to stop the node first.

-    docker-compose down
+`$ docker-compose down`

 Then start password reset procedure with

-    docker-compose run node --datadir /data account update 0xb3ff24f818b0ff6cc50de951bcb8f86b52287dac
+    $ docker-compose run node --datadir /data account update 0xb3ff24f818b0ff6cc50de951bcb8f86b52287dac

 > **Note: ** *You need to remove address _0xb3ff24f818b0ff6cc50de951bcb8f86b52287dac_ and add your account address instead.*

-## Get Q Tokens

-In order to become a validator, you will need to put some stake in validators contract, so you need Q tokens for this.
-We are working on a public listing of the Q token at the moment.

-## Configure Setup
+## Configure Node

-Edit .env file in rootnode directory.
-Put your address without leading 0x from the step 3, into ADDRESS, your public IP address (please make sure your machine is reachable at the corresponding IP) into IP (this is required for discoverability by other network participants) and optionally choose a port for p2p protocol (or just leave default value).
-The resulting .env file should look like this:
+Edit .env file in `/rootnode` directory:

+`$ nano .env`

+Enter your (newly created) root node address without leading 0x here:

+    # your q address here (without leading 0x)
     ADDRESS=b3FF24F818b0ff6Cc50de951bcB8f86b52287DAc

+Then add your machines public IP address (please make sure your machine is reachable at the corresponding IP since it's required for discoverability by other network participants) here:

+    # your public IP address here
     IP=193.19.228.94

+Optionally choose a port for p2p protocol or just leave default value (use different ports for every node you are running):

+    # the port you want to use for p2p communication (default is 30303)
     EXT_PORT=30303

+The resulting .env file should look somehow like this:

+    # docker image for q client
+    QCLIENT_IMAGE=qblockchain/q-client:mainnet

+    # your q address here (without leading 0x)
+    ADDRESS=b3FF24F818b0ff6Cc50de951bcB8f86b52287DAc

+    # your public IP address here
+    IP=193.19.228.94

+    # the port you want to use for p2p communication (default is 30303)
+    EXT_PORT=30303

+    # the initial root node set if never connected before
+    INITIALROOTS=0xB6fs1878e60B7D9152695c1b3D190c3a3DC,0x3313ba4c7EbDa55C038316C77679b2909da7a5

+    # only root lists later than this will be considered for updates
+    ROOTTIMESTAMP=1647418453

+## Launch Root Node

+Now launch your root node using docker-compose file in rootnode directory:

+`$ docker-compose up -d`

+Check your nodes real-time logs with the following command:

+`$ docker-compose logs -f --tail "100"`

+## Get Q Tokens

+In order to become a root node, you will need to make an onchain proposal to [add yourself to the root node panel](how-to-become-a-root-node.md).
+You need Q tokens for this.
+We are working on a public listing of the Q token at the moment.

 ## Put Stake in Roots Contract

 You can use the dApp "Your HQ" that can be found at [https://hq.q.org](https://hq.q.org).

-## Launch Root Node

-Now launch your root node using docker-compose file in rootnode directory:

-`docker-compose up -d`

-Note: Check your nodes real-time logs with the following command:

-`docker-compose logs -f --tail "100"`
+Go to `Consensus Services` -> `Root Node Staking` for stake management.
+Also, you may want to check our [Consensus Services documentation](dapp-consensusservices.md).